Passenger describes moment SkyWest flight turned to avoid B-52 bomber: Like "a sharp turn on a roller coaster"

 "Just out of the blue, just sort of very abrupt U-turn," she said.

 The SkyWest flight had 76 passengers and four crew members on board at the time.
-The bomber had a crew of five, and was streaking low over Minot on its way to a flyover at the North Dakota State Fair.
+B-52 bombers typically carry a crew of five, and the military aircraft was streaking low over Minot on its way to a flyover at the North Dakota State Fair.

 "The flyover was planned in advance and approved by the Federal Aviation Administration," Minot Air Force Base said on Monday.